-Top 3 Barriers and Solutions When Switching from Paper to Electronic Lab Notebook
+Switching from Paper to Electronic Lab Notebook – Top barriers and solutions

 3 min read

-Labs expressed their opinion in the recently published study “Electronic lab notebooks: can they replace paper?” that addresses the subject of electronic lab notebooks (ELNs) and whether they can replace paper in today’s digital labs.
+Labs expressed their opinion in the recently published study “Electronic lab notebooks: can they replace paper?” that addresses the subject of switching from paper to an ELN (Electronic lab notebook).
 Here, we summarize key barriers to faster ELN adoption and solutions on how to tackle them, according to the findings.

 Paper laboratory journals and notebooks are no longer the most efficient way to keep research records.
 This is mostly due to the increasing amounts of digital data generated in labs today.